Donald Trump Tweets About NFL Ratings, Gets His Facts Wrong

 Of course, the larger question is, are the NFL’s ratings down across the whole sport, and if so, is the national anthem controversy to blame?

 For the 2018 season, there simply isn’t enough data to go on yet.
 But the NFL ratings have been on a steady decline since Colin Kaepernick famously started “taking a knee” during the national anthem.
-But Tampa Bay Times writer Tom Jones points out that NASCAR has seen double-digit ratings declines in the past couple of years as well, and no NASCAR driver has taken a knee during the national anthem.
+But Tampa Bay Times writer Tom Jones points out that NASCAR has seen double-digit rating declines in the past couple of years as well, and no NASCAR driver has taken a knee during the national anthem.

 In fact, all TV ratings are down, across all genres.
 And the reason for that is simple: more TV users are canceling cable and/or satellite subscriptions in favor of streaming.
-Also, the TV ratings system doesn’t take into account, for example, the Sunday-afternoon crowd of everyone watching the game at their favorite sports bar.
+Also, the TV rating system doesn’t take into account, for example, the Sunday-afternoon crowd of everyone watching the game at their favorite sports bar.

 Long story short: the NFL is indeed hemorrhaging viewers, but so is the rest of the TV industry.
 It’s a basic fact that Donald Trump seems to overlook.